viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Control your mock robot

-Next, you will be writing some code to control and move your mock robotic arm.
+Next, you will write some code to control and move your mock robotic arm.
-We are going to write a program that will move the mock robotic arm into a new random position every second.
+You will write a program that moves the mock robotic arm to a new random position every second.
 You will be able to verify that your mock robotic arm is working by checking that the joint positions of the fake arm in the **control** tab of the Viam app are changing.

 At the top of your <file>index.py</file> file, paste the following: